Hakeem-drayton/Pygame-emojis/README.md

     screen.fill(WHITE)
     emoji = load_picture(emoji_choice)
     draw_picture(screen,emoji)
-    # TODO: Ask for the size of screen.
-    # TODO: Using the template of Project 2, create the name, title and background color of the screen.

     # The font type and size is defined as:
     font = pygame.font.SysFont("comicsans", 20)
     text = font.render("Click anywhere to quit.", True, BLACK) screen.blit(text, (user_input//3, 25))
-    # TODO: The text will appear at the top center of the screen.

-    # TODO: Ask for the name of file.

-    # TODO: Call the load_picture function with its input as the name of file.
-This function returns the Image object.
-    # TODO: Call the draw_picture function with its input as screen and Image object.
     run = True
     while run:
         # The program waits for the events (mouse click, etc.):